vivekascoder/skull/content/articles/onchain-game.md

 };
 ```

-Then we can use `getRandomBetween()` from the actual oracal contract to get the random number.
+Then we can use `getRandomBetween()` from the actual oracle contract to get the random number.

 ```py
 @sp.onchain_view()